Kourva/AwesomeChatGPTBot/README.md

 <br>

 # ▋Bot is Down?
 Not working?
-check https://status.fakeopen.com for more information
+Visit https://status.fakeopen.com for more information about external API

 <br>